Last Updated on

 The best thing about this model is its price.
 It costs less than half of what the top two models we reviewed cost.
 That’s incredible given that it has a higher maximum magnification.
 The great price and awesome performance earn this microscope the title of “best overall value for the money” on our list.
 What ultimately keeps it out of first place is that it isn’t great with slides that you would use with other microscopes, and they often turn out blurry.
 However, if you’re looking to view larger objects and want to save a little money with your purchase, this is easily the one you’ll want.

-The Jiusion 40 to 1000x Magnification Digital USB Microscope is roughly as expensive as the previous model reviewed, so if it had really high value, it would be a contender for best overall.
+The Jiusion 40 to 1000x Magnification Digital USB Microscope is roughly as expensive as the previous model reviewed, so if it had really high value, it would be a contender for overall best USB microscope.
 It has a USB port and a WiFi adapter, so you can use it on a computer or on a smartphone.
 That wide range of supported devices makes it versatile and good for use in field work, where you may find yourself far from a computer.
 This model also has incredible magnification, going from 40x to 1000x, in theory.

 In practice, it requires special software to work.
 It ships with an undersized CD, from which you won’t be able to install the software.
 It’s hard to find online, and software packages sent by customer support seem to fail universally on installation.
 Without that software, this microscope is unable to zoom, making it basically a low-resolution camera.
 It also comes with an underwhelming stand that’s prone to shaking.
 Overall, this model is nice in theory but fails in multiple critical areas.